 A “toolbox’ of flexible support types coupled with robust design verification throughout construction.

-Drill and blast excavation methods and staged excavation sequence.
+Drill-and-blast excavation methods and staged excavation sequence.

 OUTCOMES

-Services: #Hydropower #Tunnelling #Geotechnical #Hydrogeology #LakeKingWilliamUpgrade
+Services: #Hydropower #Tunnelling #Geotechnical #Hydrogeology #RenewableEnergy

 get in touch